YuanchenBei/CorGCN/README.md

 This is the source code of CorGCN (Correlation-Aware Graph Convolutional Networks for Multi-Label Node Classification).
 The adopted GNN backbone in our source code is GCN.

 ## Requirements
-Since the code depends on *older versions* of DGL, PyG, and Torch, these libraries and their dependencies need to be installed via *wheel files*. *If your newer versions can run the code successfully, feel free to use them directly.* DGL, however, tends to have compatibility issues in newer versions, so version 0.8 is likely required.
+Since the code depends on *older versions* of DGL, PyG, Torch, and Cuda, these libraries and their dependencies need to be installed via *wheel files*. *If your newer versions can run the code successfully, feel free to use them directly.* DGL, however, tends to have compatibility issues in newer versions, so version 0.8 is likely required.
 ```
 python >= 3.8
 torch  == 1.11.0